gliu2k/SAP-Datasphere/SAC/Planning/Index.md

 2. Add the master data into the dimension tables manually

-4. Perform dimension mapping and load the actual and planning data (option) from the flat files into model
+3. Perform dimension mapping and load the actual and planning data (optional) from the flat files into model
 ![alt text](/SAC/Planning/images/PM2.png)

 > [!Important]